wandb/docs/docs/guides/hosting/data-security/secure-storage-connector.md

 Reach out to W&B Support at support@wandb.com for more information.

 ## Configure your storage bucket
 Based on your use case, configure a storage bucket at the Team level or at the Instance level.
-The provision and configuration of a storage bucket is the same no matter if team level or instance level.
+The provisioniong and configuration of a storage bucket is the same no matter if team level or instance level - except for Azure.

 :::tip
 W&B recommends that you use a Terraform module managed by W&B for [AWS](https://github.com/wandb/terraform-aws-wandb/tree/main/modules/secure_storage_connector) or [GCP](https://github.com/wandb/terraform-google-wandb/tree/main/modules/secure_storage_connector) or [Azure](https://github.com/wandb/terraform-azurerm-wandb/tree/main/modules/secure_storage_connector) to provision a storage bucket along with IAM permissions required to access it.